Choosing a school? You’ve got options.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.

-Delaware has a few magnet schools scattered throughout the state; this could be a great option if there is one near you and your child learns best by focusing in on a subject they are passionate about.
+Delaware has a few magnet schools scattered throughout the state; these could be a great option if there is one near you and your child learns best by focusing in on a subject they are passionate about.
 Cab Calloway School of the Arts in the Red Clay Consolidated School District, for instance, allows students to major in dance, digital media, vocal music, theatre arts, and more.
 Conrad Schools of Science, also in the Red Clay Consolidated School District, offers a life science magnet.
 In the Indian River School district, Southern Delaware School of the Arts seeks to facilitate student learning through the arts.

 You can also choose private school!
 Private schools come in all shapes and forms, from schools that help pass on a family’s faith tradition to schools designed for children with special needs.
 You probably know that private schools are nonpublic schools that charge tuition.
 But did you know that, since 2018, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts?

 There are about 130 private schools across the state of Delaware.
-The average tuition for private schools in the state is $10,594 for elementary schools and $12,004 for high schools.
+The average tuition for private schools in the state is $10,186 for elementary schools and $11,694 for high schools.
 Unfortunately, in Delaware there are no state-run scholarship options for private schools, but private scholarships may be available, such as through the Delaware KIDS Fund.

 Paid options are also available, such as George Washington University Online High School, The Keystone School, Excel High School, and K12 Private Academy.
 These private online schools are available to families in Delaware for a fee, but they are not specific to the state.